Shoaib-Alam-041/Heart-Disease-Detection/README.md

 |-------|----------|-----------|--------|----------|
 | Logistic Regression | 81% | 84% | 82% | 83% |

+---
-Developed by Shoaib Alam Khan
+💻 Developed by Shoaib with ❤️